The Crow Girl

 The Crow Girl is a television series based on the Crow Girl book series by Erik Axl Sund, adapted by Milly Thomas for Paramount+.
 The first series was released in its entirety on 16 January 2025.
-A second series is currently in development.
-You can watch on AcornTV.
+A second season was released on 20 July 2026.

 Premise

 DCI Jeanette Kilburn and eminent psychotherapist Dr Sophia Craven join forces to hunt the killer of young men.
 The investigation takes Jeanette and Sophia into a dangerous world of historic abuse and murder.